benoitc/couchbeam/doc/README.md

 Download the sources from our [Github repository](http://github.com/benoitc/couchbeam).

-To build the application simply run `make'.
+To build the application simply run `make`.
 This should build .beam, .app files and documentation.

-To run tests run `make test'.
+To run tests run `make test`.
-To generate doc, run `make doc'.
+To generate doc, run `make doc`.

 ## Basic Usage